wmcadigital/wmn-design-system/src/www/pages/components/inset-text/index.njk.md

 ### How to use it?

 - Use inset text sparingly.
 They're less effective if overused.
 - Users with visual disabilities may not be able to see the colour that helps it stand out.
 Instead, they may rely on a hidden label to recognise it.
-Hide <span>Information:</span> inside the Inset Text <code class="wmnds-website-inline-code"> div </code> so that users with screen readers understand this information is different to body text.
+Hide <span>Information:</span> inside the Inset Text <code class="tfwmds-website-inline-code"> div </code> so that users with screen readers understand this information is different to body text.

 {% endmarkdown %}

 {{
     compExample([
-        wmndsInsetText({
+        tfwmdsInsetText({
             contentHTML: "Example of inset text"
         })
     ], {
-      componentPath: "wmnds/components/inset-text/",
+      componentPath: "tfwmds/components/inset-text/",
       njk: true,
-      njkProps: wmndsInsetTextProps,
+      njkProps: tfwmdsInsetTextProps,
       js: false,
       iframe: false
     })